rdsea/iCOMOTSensors/IoTCloudUnits/README.md

 The code is in csvToJson directory.
 This unit is used to conver CVS to JSON format with MQTT/AMQP as input/output protocols.

+## Simple sensor
+The code is in simplesensor directory.
+This unit is used to emulate a sensor (with realistic data provided) which sends data to console, mqtt or http sink.

 ## Generic Sensor
 A virtual java sensor that reads from a csv file.
 Can be configured to produce data to an MQTT Broker